-We used 5-dimensional XOR (XOR-5D) as our simulation binary classification task; only the first two dimensions are relevant to the task, and the remaining three dimensions are noise following a normal distribution $\mathcal{N}(1,1)$ (Figure 1 panel A).
-For Frozen-Net sufficient-Polarity, the polarity template is pre-set in this way: for each hidden unit, the polarity of the output edge is the sign product of the first two dimensions' input weights.
+We used 5-dimensional XOR (XOR-5D) as the binary classification task for our simulation; only the first two dimensions are relevant to the task, and the remaining three dimensions are noise following a normal distribution $\mathcal{N}(1,1)$ (Figure 1 panel A).
+For Frozen-Net Sufficient-Polarity, the polarity template is preset in this way: for each hidden unit, the polarity of the output edge is the sign product of the first two dimensions' input weights.